houzf/VASP-on-K-computer/README.md

    #PJM --mail-list "xxx@gmail.com"
    ```

-3. **checkjob.sh**: a shell script file to check whether the VASP job is finished normally or not.
+3. **checkjobs.sh**: a shell script file to check whether the VASP job is finished normally or not.

   - usage:
   ```
-    chmod +x checkjob.sh
+    chmod +x checkjobs.sh
   ```
 4. **getjobs.sh**: a shell script file to check the job status and the correspoding work directories.